smartanthill/smartanthill2_0/docs/design-documents/protocols/sarng.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two approaches to implement Fortuna in SmartAntill: 'Radical' and 'Conservative'.
 'Radical' is not strictly compliant with Fortuna description from [Fortuna], but we feel it should perform significantly better for our special circumstances.
 'Conservative' is fully compliant to description in [Fortuna], with really minor tweaks (within the spirit of Fortuna) to reduce resource requirements.
 Currently, and until it is shown otherwise, both implementations are acceptable for SmartAnthill.

+In any case, pool size for SmartAnthill Fortuna implementations is 128*3 bytes; effectively it means that we're making a  guesstimate that each event (encoded as 3 bytes per ADDRANDOMEVENT() description) carries one bit of entropy.

+Currently, Fortuna implementation is estimated to require 32 (state of first SHA256 in SHAd256)+32 (state of second SHA256 in SHAd256)+64 (512-bit chunk buffer) = 128 bytes per pool, plus 32 bytes regardless of pools (generator state).

 'Radical' SmartAnthill Fortuna
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^